manthonym/node/README.md

 Roadmap
 -------
 Account creation is working, just go on `http://localhost:1234/user/add`.
 The account will be stored in the database (LevelUP) in key, value format (key is the username, value is composed of the mail adress and the password).

-For now, the password is stored in clear text in the database.
+Password is encrypted using SHA256 algorithm.

 ------------------